 Washington DC Bounty Hunter Guide: Requirements and Steps

-Due to the legal structure of the bail system in Washington DC, there is little need or demand for private or commercial bail.
-Though the law permits licensed bail bondsmen to issue private bonds if approved by the court in individual cases, in the vast majority of circumstances, defendants are released on a non-financial or cash basis.
-Additionally, there is no statute that allows licensing of individual fugitive recovery agents, though it is assumed through common law and precedent that where permitted, a licensed bail bondsman may act as a recovery agent.
+Washington DC, the national capitol, is home to an estimated 670,000 people.1 Due to the legal structure of the bail system in Washington DC, there is little need or demand for private or commercial bail.
+Though the law permits licensed bail bondsmen to issue private bonds if approved by the court in individual cases, in the vast majority of circumstances, defendants are released without private bail.
+Additionally, there is no statute that allows licensing of individual fugitive recovery agents, though it is assumed through common law and precedent that a licensed bail bondsman may act as a recovery agent.
 Due to these circumstances, it is recommended that those who are interested in fugitive recovery careers in DC instead seek to become private investigators, who are known in DC as private detectives.
 Private detectives perform similar work investigating legal, financial, and personal matters and may also assist in tracking bond fugitives.
 Continue reading below to find out more about the licensing process for private detectives in Washington DC.

 Requirements for Prospective Private Detectives in Washington DC

-Private detectives in DC must be licensed by the Department of Consumer and Regulatory Affairs, Occupational and Professional Licensing Administration (DCRA/OPLA).
+Private detectives in DC must be licensed by the Department of Consumer and Regulatory Affairs (DCRA).
 To qualify for licensure, candidates must:

 - Be at least 18 years of age and legally permitted to work in the US